-A 55-year-old male patient with no known co-morbid outpatient department in Otolaryngology, Head & Neck Surgery department with a painless, slow-growing swelling on the left side of the neck for two years.
+A 55-year-old male patient with no known co-morbid presented in outpatient departmen (OPD) of Otolaryngology, Head & Neck Surgery department with a painless, slowgrowing swelling on the left side of the neck for two years.
 There was no associated fever or weight loss.

 On examination, there was a single swelling on the left side of the neck, extending superiorly to level of hyoid bone and inferiorly up to supraclavicular region.
-It was an on-tender, smooth, soft and cystic swelling of about 7 x 3 cm in size.
-The thyroid gland and cervical lymph nodes were not palpable, and the rest of the ENT examination was unremarkable.
+It was a non-tender, smooth, soft and cystic swelling of about 7×3 cm in size.
+The thyroid gland and cervical lymph nodes were not palpable and the rest of the ENT examination was unremarkable.